Mariah Carey (album): Background

 After a week of tracking her down through Starr's management, Mottola got in touch with Carey and brought her over to Columbia Records.
 After meeting with Carey and her mother Patricia for the first time, Mottola said, "When I heard and saw Mariah, there was absolutely no doubt that she was in every way destined for super-stardom."
 After a few brief meetings, Carey was signed to Columbia in December 1988.

 Mottola had assumed the top position at Sony, the parent label of Columbia, and began taking the company through various stages of change.
-One he felt was very important for the label's success was to discover a young and very talented female vocalist, to rival Whitney Houston from Arista Records, or a pop star to match Madonna, who was signed to Sire Records at the time.
-He felt that Carey represented both.
-Mottola's confidence in Carey led him to hire a range of talented and well-known musicians and songwriters to assist with Carey's demo, as well as to create new material.
-Among them were Ric Wake, Narada Michael Walden and Rhett Lawrence.
+He believed it was very important for the label's success to discover a young and very talented female vocalist, to rival Whitney Houston from Arista Records, or a pop star to match Madonna, who was signed to Sire Records at the time.
+Mottola felt that Carey represented both.
+His confidence in Carey led him to hire a range of talented and well-known musicians and songwriters to assist with Carey's demo, as well as to create new material.
+Among them were Ric Wake, Narada Michael Walden, and Rhett Lawrence.